chegewara/esp32s2-usb-host-example/main/CDC_class.md

 - void xfer_out_data(); -  send data from host to device

 # TODO
-It would be good to add option to handle get line coding, maybe callback?
-Received data are only printed in logs, here also would be good to add some handling option.
+It would be good to add option to handle get line coding, maybe callback? (done via weak class_specific_cp) Received data are only printed in logs, here also would be good to add some handling option.